r0light/cna-quality-model/docs/_pages/index.md

       *For requests that span multiple components in a cloud-native system, distributed tracing should be enabled so that complete traces can be analyzed and problems can be clearly attributed to single components.*
       Davis 11.3; Scholl2019 6 "Use Correlation IDs"; Richardson2019 11.3.3 "Using the Distributed tracing pattern"; Garrison2017 7 "Debugging and Tracing"; Reznik2019 10 "Observability"; Arundel2019 15 "Tracing"; Bastani2017 13 "Distributed Tracing"; Ruecker2021 11 "Observability and Distributed Tracing Tools" (Use Distributed Tracing); Goniwada2021 19 "One Source of Truth"
       * *Distributed Tracing Support* (Ntentos2020)
-    * **Health and readiness Checks** (Service)
+    * **Health and readiness Checks** (Service) +> Automated restarts, Availability
       *All components in cloud-native system should enable health and readiness checks so that unhealthy components can be quickly identified and fixed and communication is carried out only between healthy and ready components.
 Furthermore, health and readiness checks enable an up-to-date holisitc overview of the health of a system.*
       Scholl2019 6 "Implement Health Checks and Readiness Checks"; Ibryam2020 4 "Health Probe"; Richardson2019 11.3.1 "Using the Health check API pattern"; Garrison 7 "State Management"; Arundel2019 5 "Liveness Probes"; Arundel2019 5 "Readiness Probes"; Bastani2017 13 "Health Checks"; Indrasiri2021 1 "Why container orchestration?; Health monitoring"; Goniwada2021 4 "Fail Fast", 16 "Health Probe"
 * Modifiability
-  * **Automated infrastructure** (Infrastructure) +> Automated restarts
+  * **Automated infrastructure provisioning** (Infrastructure) +> Installability
-    *Infrastructure provisioning and management should be automated as much as possible to reduce the operational effort.
-Ideally it should be combined with components deployments so that no further interaction is needed for a component deployment.*
+    *Infrastructure provisioning should be automated based on component requirements which are either stated explicitly or inferred from the component which should be deployed.
+The infrastructure and tools used should require only minimal manual effort.
+Ideally it should be combined with continuous delivery processes so that no further interaction is needed for a component deployment.*
      Reznik2019 10 "Automated Infrastructure"; Goniwada2021 5 "Automation"
-    * **Use infrastructure as code** (Infrastructure) +> Installability
+    * **Use infrastructure as code** (Infrastructure) +> Adaptability, Reusability, Recoverability
       *To avoid manual infrastructure operation and configuration, the infrastructure requirements and constraints should be defined (coded) independently of the actual runtime.
 That way a defined infrastructure can be automatically provisioned repeatedly and ideally on different underlying infrastructures (cloud providers).*
       Scholl2019 6 "Describe Infrastructure Using Code"; Goniwada2021 16 "Declarative Deployment", 17 "What Is Infrastructure as Code?"
       * *Lines of code (LOC) for deployment configuration.* (Lehmann2017, Talwar2005)
-    * **Dynamic scheduling** (Infrastructure) +> Resource utilisation
-      *Resource provisioning to deployed components should be dynamic and automated so that every component is ensured to have the resources it needs and only that many resources are provisioned wich are really needed at the same time.
-This requires dynamic adjustments to resources to adapt to changing environments.
-This capability should be part of the used infrastructure.*
-      eznik2019 10 "Dynamic Scheduling"; Garrison2017 7 "Resource Allocation and Scheduling"; Ibryam2020 6 "Automated Placement"; Indrasiri2021 1 "Why container orchestration?; Resource Management"; Indrasiri2021 1 "Why container orchestration?; Automatic provisioning"; Goniwada2021 16 "Automated Placement"
-  * **Service independence** (Service, Link) +> Co-existence
+  * **Service independence** (Service, Link)
     *In a cloud-native application services should be as independent as possible throughout their lifecycle, that means development, operation, and evolution.
 Changes to one services should not impact other services.*
     Goniwada2021 3 "Decentralize Everything Principle" (Decentralize deployment, governance)
     * **Low coupling** (Service, Link)